AutoGameUI: Constructing High-Fidelity GameUI via Multimodal Correspondence Matching: GameUI Construction

 \section{GameUI Construction}

-Constructing GameUI fundamentally involves estimating correspondences between UI and UX designs and integrating the visual appearance of UI design into UX design through these correspondences.
-This section provides an overview of the proposed system, as illustrated in Fig.~\ref{fig:system} and Fig.~\ref{fig:multimodal_learning}.
-Given a pair of UI and UX designs, we first clarify the data attributes by factorizing them into multiple modalities with discrete parameters.
-Next, we employ a self-supervised learning approach to generate comprehensive multimodal representations from the discrete parameters.
-Utilizing the multimodal representations of UI and UX designs, we formulate the GameUI construction task as a constrained correspondence matching problem.
-To effectively address this problem, we introduce a novel cross-attention module and flexible integer programming.
-The novel cross-attention module learns the matching probability for identifying potential matches and the integer programming acquires optimal matching results.
-With the established correspondences, we design a universal protocol to facilitate data description and attribute integration across UI and UX designs.
-Lastly, we introduce a web-based tool to help users interactively construct GameUI.
+This section outlines our system illustrated in Fig.~\ref{fig:teaser}.
+We begin by factorizing UI and UX designs into multiple modalities with discrete parameters.
+Then, we use self-supervised learning to generate continuous multimodal representations and formulate a top-down hierarchical correspondence matching problem.
+To address it, we introduce the grouped cross-attention module to learn matching probability and apply integer programming for optimal correspondences.
+With the correspondences, we design a protocol to integrate UI and UX designs.
+Lastly, we develop a web-based tool to help users interactively build GameUI.